 Nicholas Mayfield and LRG Collaborate With Chip Tha Ripper

 Bringing Chip Tha Ripper home was the objective of designer Nicholas Mayfield's latest collaboration with the rapper and clothing brand Lifted Research Group.
-The Chip Tha Ripper x LRG capsule collection was created with artwork developed by Mayfield with inspiration from Chip's global travels, but also his deep connection to his hometown of Cleveland that always leads him to return to the city.
+The Chip Tha Ripper x LRG capsule collection was created with artwork developed by Mayfield with inspiration from Chip's global travels, but also the musical artist's deep connection to his hometown of Cleveland that always leads him to return to the city.

 According to an LRG statement on Instagram, the hoodie design features "...direct embroidery on hood and a back reflective logo that represents the many faces of our ancestors that guide life’s journey.
 When the print reflects, the ancestors come to life and have your back, and the light journey ahead."